Galym7707/ai_lawyer/TONKOTSU.md

 ```

 ## Notes
+- This is a Flask-based legal AI assistant for Kazakhstan law
+- Backend requires environment variables (GEMINI_API_KEY, MONGO_URI, etc.)
+- Frontend uses Vercel for deployment with proxy configuration
+- The app uses Google's Gemini AI model for legal consultations
 - Backend uses Python Flask with Gemini AI integration
 - Frontend uses vanilla JS with Vercel proxy for API calls
 - MongoDB is used for conversation storage